Professional Master of Education (Art & Design)

 Professor Dervil Jordan – Head of School of Education

 Professor Jordan is the Head of the School of Education, and has been a senior lecturer in Art and Design Education at NCAD, she studied Fine Art painting in NCAD before training as a teacher (PTA).
 She has a MA in Art Education and a Doctorate in Education from St Patrick’s College Dublin.
 The focus of her research for her Doctorate was the Dual Identity of the Artist Teacher.
+She is the vice-chair of the PATH Steering Group and is committed to widening participation and access to higher education in the arts.
 She was the national coordinator in Ireland of the Creative Connections European Art and Citizenship project.

 Professor Dervil Jordan